nrfconnect/sdk-nrf/doc/nrf/index.rst

 .. _index:

-Welcome to the |NCS|!
-#####################
+.. _ncs_introduction:

+Introduction
+############

-The |NCS| is where you begin building low-power wireless applications with Nordic Semiconductor nRF52, nRF53, nRF70, and nRF91 Series devices.
+The |NCS| is a modern, unified software development kit for building low-power wireless applications based on the Nordic Semiconductor nRF52, nRF53, nRF70, and nRF91 Series wireless devices.

-The SDK contains optimized cellular IoT (LTE-M and NB-IoT), Bluetooth® Low Energy, Thread, Zigbee, Wi-Fi®, and Bluetooth mesh stacks, a range of applications, samples, and reference implementations, as well as a full suite of drivers for Nordic Semiconductor's devices.
+It supports :ref:`Microsoft Windows, Linux, and macOS <requirements>` for development.

+The |NCS| has the following distinguishing features:

+Based on Zephyr and open source
-The |NCS| includes the Zephyr™ real-time operating system (RTOS), which is built for connected low power products.
+  The |NCS| integrates the :ref:`Zephyr™ real-time operating system (RTOS) <zephyr:introducing_zephyr>` and is compatible with most of Zephyr's applications and samples.

-To access different versions of the |NCS| documentation, use the version drop-down in the top right corner.
-A "99" at the end of the version number of this documentation indicates continuous updates on the main branch since the previous major.minor release.
+  Just like Zephyr, the |NCS| is open source and :ref:`based on proven open-source projects <dm_code_base>`.

+Middleware and security
+  The |NCS| includes middleware from Zephyr, such as MQTT or Trusted Firmware-M for security.
+  In addition to that, the |NCS| adds extra libraries and drivers, such as CoAP, LwM2M, a secure bootloader (MCUboot), Mbed TLS, nRF 802.15.4 Radio Driver, nRF Security, nRF Profiler, nRF Remote procedure call libraries, and many more.

+Pre-certified libraries
+  The |NCS| provides pre-certified, optimized libraries, including for SoftDevice, Matter, and Thread.

+Robust connectivity support
+  The |NCS| supports a wide range of connectivity technologies.
+  In addition to connectivity technologies :ref:`provided by Zephyr <zephyr:connectivity>`, such as Bluetooth® Low Energy, IPv6, TCP/IP, UDP, LoRa and LoRaWAN, the |NCS| supports ANT, Bluetooth mesh, Apple Find My, LTE-M/NB-IoT/GPS, Matter, Amazon Sidewalk, Thread, and Wi-Fi®, among others.

+Scalable and extensible
+  The |NCS| is out-of-tree ready and can be used for projects and applications of all sizes and levels of complexity.

+Third-party integrations
+  The |NCS| provides integrations with third-party and Nordic products within the SDK, such as AWS, nRF Cloud, Memfault, and more.

+Varied reference designs
+  The |NCS| comes with advanced hardware reference designs for different use cases, ranging from nRF Desktop for Human Interface Devices to nRF5340 Audio for audio devices based on Bluetooth LE Audio specifications.

 .. toctree::
    :maxdepth: 2
    :caption: Contents
    :hidden:

-   introduction
    installation
    create_application
    config_and_build